invertedtomato/feather/README.md

 # InvertedTomato.Feather

+## Feather2
+There's a newer version of Feather available.
+Feather2 is completely redesigned to be easier to use, more performant, and supports UDP.
+It's probably a better fit for your needs.
+[Check it out here.](https://github.com/invertedtomato/feather2)

+## Introduction
 Feather is extremely fast and lightweight network messaging socket.
 Kinda like WCF, without the nonsense and scolding fast speeds.
 Great for applications communicating over a network when webAPI is too slow or inefficient.
 SSL encryption is optional.

 Here's a chat server/client example to get you going.